 - Coat thickness and color: A thicker coat provides more insulation and therefore regulates warmth better.
 But a darker coat also fares better for warmth, since these pups will absorb more sunlight.
 This keeps them warmer than their light-coated counterparts.

 - Age and health: Some dogs won’t be able to regulate their temperature as well and will need greater protection from the cold, including puppies, elderly dogs, and those with health issues or compromised immune systems.
 Dogs with hip or joint issues will especially suffer in the cold.
-A natural supplement like Fidoplex can help ease their pains and increase the amount of time they can enjoy outdoors.
+A supplement can help ease their pains and increase the amount of time they can enjoy outdoors.

 Down to the Degree While the temperature at which your dog can comfortably handle the cold varies greatly upon its breed, size, coat, age and health, here are the baseline temperatures at which you need to start taking extra precautions for your pet’s comfort and safety: